Who comes to St Saviour’s?

 How long are the Sunday services?

 Our 9am service usually lasts for 30-45 minutes, whereas our 10.30am service stretches to between an hour and an hour and a half.
 Our evening service is about an hour.
-For more information about our services, see our Sunday page .
+For more information, see Sunday services.

 Is there a dress code?